Religion in Mauritius: Islam

 Islam is practiced by 17.3% of the Mauritian population.
 Approximately 95 percent of these are Sunni Muslims, having an understanding of the Urdu language.
-Within the Muslim community, there are three distinct ethnicities that exist, notably the Memons and the Surtees (who are rich merchants who came from Kutch and Surat province of Gujarat in India), then the "Hindi Calcattias" who came to Mauritius as indentured labourers from Bihar.
+Within the Muslim community, there are three distinct ethnicities that exist, notably the Memons and the Surtees (who are rich merchants who came from Kutch and Surat province of Gujarat in India), then the "Calcuttiyas" who came to Mauritius as indentured labourers from Bihar.

 Other languages include Bhojpuri, Gujarati, and Tamil.

 Among the Shi'a minority, some have their origins in different parts of South Asia, while others are adherents of the Shia Ismaili sect from East Africa.
 The majority of Shias are Ithnā‘ashariyyah with small Ismaili sect.
+According to the 2011 census, there were 1265 Ahmadis.

 The first purpose-built mosque in Mauritius is the Camp des Lascars Mosque in around 1805.
 It is now officially known as the Al-Aqsa Mosque.
 The Jummah Mosque in Port Louis was built in the 1850s and is often described as one of the most beautiful religious building in Mauritius by the Ministry of Tourism's guide.
 There are many smaller mosques in the towns and villages.
 The highest concentration of Muslims is found in the capital Port Louis, predominantly in the Plaine Verte, Ward IV, Valle Pitot and Camp Yoloff neighborhood.

-Most people of the Muslim community follows the Sunni belief.
-However, there are also the Shia and Tablighi Jamaat.
-According to the 2011 census, there were 1265 Ahmadis.
-The Islamic Authority recognized by the Government is Jummah Mosque Port Louis.

 Baháʼí Faith

 The Baháʼí Faith was introduced to the Mauritius by Ottilie Rhein in 1953.
 For opening a new territory to the Faith during the Ten Year Crusade, Ottilie Rhein was designated a Knight of Bahá'u'lláh by Shoghi Effendi, the Guardian of the Baháʼí Faith.
-According to the 2011 government census, there were 639 Baháʼís in Mauritius, and the Association of Religion Data Archives (relying on World Christian Database) states there were 23,748 Baháʼís in Mauritius in 2010.
+According to the 2011 government census, there were 639 Baháʼís in Mauritius.

 Others

-Confucianism and Taoism are also practiced by small number of Mauritian population.
-In 2011, there were only 43 Jews in Mauritius.
+Taoism and Confucianism are also practiced by small numbers of both Chinese people and Japanese people in Mauritius.
+Punjabis are a subgroup of Indo-Mauritians who mainly practice Sikhism.
+In 2011 census, there were only 43 Jews practicing Judaism in Mauritius.
+By 2022, it was reported that there were almost 100 Jews in the country.

+Freedom of religion

+In 2023 the country was scored 4 out of 4 for religious freedom.